Find Grad Schools

 3 Yearly Graduations

 The 17th most popular school in the country for medical informatics majors who are seeking their graduate certificate is University of North Carolina at Charlotte.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,467 per year.
+The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
 During the most recent year for which we have data, 3 people received their graduate certificate in medical informatics from UNC Charlotte.
-About 73% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Of these students, 91% were women and 48% were members of underrepresented racial-ethnic groups.

 #18